leptr/panvasjs/README.md

 ### Methods

-- `set(newX, newY)` - changes vectors x and y coordinates to the new ones
+- `set(newX, newY)` - changes vectors x and y coordinates to the given values
 - `add(vector2)` - adds the two vectors and changes x and y coordinates to the result ones
 - `subtract(vector2)` - subtracts the two vectors and changes x and y coordinates to the result ones
 - `multiply(vector2)` - multiplies the two vectors and changes x and y coordinates to the result ones